Consumer Staples Sector Rating: Marketperform

 Consumer staples sector overview

-Consumer staples companies, typically viewed as a safe haven during periods of market volatility or economic downturn, have benefited from the recent increase in volatility in the overall market.
-Staples companies also likely have benefited in recent years from effective cost-cutting and increased trade concerns lately.
+Consumer staples companies, typically viewed as a safe haven during periods of market volatility or economic downturn, could benefit from an increase in investor uncertainty.
 On the other hand, more dovish central bank policies, especially in the U.S., could dampen investor enthusiasm for the staples sector.

 Market outlook for the consumer staples sector

-Also, when market volatility picks up, as it has recently, the consumer staples sector is often viewed as a port in the storm—but once the market calms again, the consumer staples sector can struggle.
+Also, when market volatility picks up, the consumer staples sector is often viewed as a port in the storm—but once the market calms again, the consumer staples sector can struggle.
 Temporary increases in domestic political and geopolitical tensions could continue to help support the group for short periods going forward.
-Additionally, given continued uncertainty over the pace at which the Federal Reserve will raise short-term interest rates, although they have turned more dovish recently, having a market-weight position in the staples sector seems prudent to us, in order to provide some stability to an investment portfolio.
-However, we are keeping our eye on a potential bump-up in the rating should concerns grow and the growth outlook deteriorate.
+Additionally, with the federal funds futures indicating the market believes the Federal Reserve will cut rates further this year—following the most recent cut, there is a risk that market participants are in for a disappointment if rates stay more elevated than currently forecast.
+Having a marketweight position in the staples sector seems prudent to us, in order to provide some stability to an investment portfolio.
+However, we are keeping our eye on a potential bump-up in the rating should concerns grow and the growth outlook deteriorate further.

 Factors that may affect the consumer staples sector